nikhilpanchal/lecturenotebooks/RunningJupyterNotebooks.md

 documentation.
 You should try to tweak and modify some of the code and run it to understand the concept better.

-**Be mindful that the order of execution of cells matter.
+**Be mindful that the order of execution of the cells matters.
 If you have declared and initialized a variable in one cell and you use it in another make sure you run the first cell before you run the second one.
 Not doing so will lead to an error**